ronakupadhyaya/Horizons-week-04/day1/cookies/README.md

 # Instructions

 Use the scaffolding in the `skeleton/` folder.
+The views and some of the routes are filled in for you.
+Open up `skeleton/routes/index.js` to get started.

 You can read a cookie using `req.cookies`.
 This is an object that stores each cookie keyed by name, e.g., a cookie called "mySession" would be stored at